 When the OBBO rule is in place, the house will claim all busted bets, all other player’s ante bets, PLUS one additional wage unit from every unbusted.

 The slight rule variations covering dealer blackjack’s forms the crux of Australian Blackjack, so be sure to study each of the provisions described above carefully, as they will dictate your bottom line when the dealer happens to make the game’s best hand.
-Here is a bigger list of the most common rules.

 Best Places to Play Australian Blackjack